abenjamin09/2022-07-07-Jekyll-Site/index.markdown

     ## 8877689391
     ##         24

-create data frame with info
+and created a data frame with this information.

 ``` r
 id <- as.factor(c('user_01','user_05','user_10','user_15','user_18','user_21','user_25','user_33'))